brownm09/cta-tech-assessment-20250623/README.md

   - I need `onChange` in the IP field, too.
   - It's doing...something now.
 The field names aren't necessarily triggering the right data to appear, though.

+6. Implementation, Pt.
+3

+- I needed to stringify the JSON field.
+- Now, I see there are some extra parameters in this API fields list...wonder where Copilot got that from.
+My bad for neglecting to fully check that input from it.

 ---

 *This project was generated using Vite and React.*